I am only going to talk about one commonly proposed solution to the excessive

 if (this.EatingSnack) { if (this.SnackPhase == 0) { // Code if (/*time in range*/) { // Code if (/*check if student is rival*/) { // Code } // Code } } else if (this.SnackPhase == 1) { // Code if (/*Check details of current object*/) { // Code } if (/*Check distance in range*/) { // Code } } else if (this.SnackPhase == 2) { // Code if (/*time in range*/) { // Code } else if (/*time in range*/) { // Code } } }

-A problem with the above code might jump out at you: if this.SnackPhase
+A problem with the above code might jump out at you: if this.SnackPhase is 2, then it

 can't also equal 0 or 1, but you have to check all of them.
 You might be

-thinking it may make more sense to get the value of this.SnackPhase
+thinking it may make more sense to get the value of this.SnackPhase and then execute the

-code that corresponds to the case where this.SnackPhase
+code that corresponds to the case where this.SnackPhase is 2.
+You can do using the

 titular switch statement, like so